Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 ## NPM as the Data Source

 In our work with Azure CosmosDB we've seen that **Bill-of-Materials (BOM)** is a common use-case for companies, especially in the manufacturing sector.
-The graph of their manufactured products and their many nested components is perfectly suited for CosmosDB with the Gremlin API.
+The graph of their manufactured products, and their many nested components, is perfectly suited for CosmosDB with the Gremlin Graph API.

 Industry and company-specific product and component data, however, is both proprietary as well as not immediately relatable to most readers.
 We wanted to create a sample application with data that was **immediately relatable** to most